Cannabinoids Shrink Tumors in New Study

 But, according to the Georgia researchers, these sickly symptoms could soon become side effects of the past.

 After acquiring a group of lab mice, the Georgia researchers injected the subjects with a melanoma cell line, which soon triggered tumor growth.
 The mice were then split into groups and given either a CBD, cisplatin or placebo treatment.
-The size of the tumors were measured continually until they reached 12mm in length, at which point, under the Institutional Animal Care and Use Committee Guidelines at Augusta University, the mice were euthanized.
+The size of the tumors were measured continually until they reached 12mm in length, at which point, under the animal care guidelines at the university, the mice were euthanized.

 This pattern was mirrored in the size of the tumors.
 While the CBD treatment did reduce the cancerous growth, after 14 days the mice given cisplatin had the smallest tumors, followed by the CBD and placebo groups.